neptune-ai/neptune-client/README.md

 * [Sharing results of experiments with your team/departament](https://docs.neptune.ai/getting-started/quick-starts/how-to-share-results.html#use-cases-share-results-with-team)

-# Features to help you get the job done
-* Rich logging and tracking methods
-* easy to use client
-* experiments compare
-* dashbordign views
-* team management

 ## What is neptune-client?
 `neptune-client` is a Python library that serves three purposes: